Xunnamius/black-flag/packages/checks/README.md

 <!-- symbiote-template-region-end -->

-A collection of general purpose check functions for yargs and Black Flag.
+A collection of general purpose [check functions][1] for yargs and Black Flag.

 <!-- symbiote-template-region-start 3 -->